 Particularly noteworthy are the collections made in collaboration with researchers at the University of Wisconsin: Robert Draves and Helene Stratman-Thomas in 1940 and 1941, and then Stratman-Thomas, Aubrey Snyder, and Phyllis Pinkerton in 1946.

 A collection of sound recordings, photographs, logs and transcriptions of 26 interviews with ironworkers conducted between 2011-2013 by James Leary and Clark Halker in Wisconsin and Illinois.
 The fieldwork and preliminary processing of this collection, which is part of the American Folklife Center's Occupational Folklife Project, was supported by an Archie Green Fellowship.

 The following materials link to fuller bibliographic information in the Library of Congress Online Catalog.
 Links to digital content are provided when available.

 Jim Leary presented his research devoted to a compilation and new edition of folk music recorded during the 1930s and 1940s by Sidney Robertson Cowell, Alan Lomax, and Helene Stratman-Thomas in homes, hotels, community halls, church basements, and parks throughout Michigan, Minnesota, and Wisconsin.
-Focusing on 175 representative performances by more than 200 singers and musicians—and including biographical sketches and photographs of performers, as well as transcriptions, translations, and annotations for songs in twenty-five languages, the field recordings will be published in 2014 under the title "Folksongs of another America: field recordings from the Upper Midwest,1937-1946."
+Focusing on 175 representative performances by more than 200 singers and musicians—and including biographical sketches and photographs of performers, as well as transcriptions, translations, and annotations for songs in twenty-five languages, the field recordings were published in 2014 under the title "Folksongs of Another America: Field Recordings from the Upper Midwest,1937-1946."